School code: 3962

 Mrs. Jennifer Creecy began teaching undergraduate classes for the Education Department in August 2010.
 She teaches Technology in the Classroom and Tests and Measurement, and she also works as the Data Analyst & Assessment Coordinator for the Department of Education.
 Mrs. Creecy serves as a student teacher supervisor, a primary advisor for some of our K-6 and 4-8 majors, a secondary advisor for all 6-12 and K-12 majors, and a faculty sponsor of STEA.

 Shawna Northrop, Ed.S., Instructor

-Mrs. Shawna Northrop began teaching undergraduate classes for the School of Education in August 2011.
+Mrs. Shawna Northrop began teaching undergraduate classes for the Department of Education in August 2011.
 She teaches Teaching Strategies PreK-3, Reading in the Content Area, Teaching Reading in the Content Area, and Educational Strategies - Elementary.
-Mrs. Northrop serves as a student teacher supervisor, a primary advisor for some of our K-6 and 4-8 majors, and a faculty sponsor of STEA.
+Mrs. Northrop serves as the director of field experience, a primary advisor for some of our K-6 and 4-8 majors, and a faculty sponsor of STEA.

 M. Monte Tatom, Ed.D., Associate Professor

-Dr. Monte Tatom serves as the director of the Quality Enhancement Program.
+Dr. Monte Tatom serves as the director of the M.Ed. in Instructional Technology program.
 He also teaches for the School of Education Graduate Program.
 Working at Freed-Hardeman has afforded Dr. Tatom the advantage of meeting individuals working with the TN State Board of Education and the TN Department of Education.
 This interaction has given him the opportunity of assisting the TN State Board of Education with the "Instructional Leadership Redesign" initiative.
 Dr. Tatom is also currently serving a three year term (2009 - 2012) with the TN State Board of Education's Advisory Council for Teacher Education and Certification.